shamanth1108/Systems/README.md

       more_allocation(arena_t *my_arena)
 - This is a function which takes in the amount of extra memory that needs to be allocated in addition to the memory already allocated.

+        prompt_for_reset(arena_t *my_arena)
+- This function asks the user whether to reset the arena for new allocation or to free the memory and exit the program